 I think any game that introduces children to letters and makes them feel as though they’re not all that scary and hard, has to be a good thing.
 And when they can get the whole family excited about playing games together that’s also a bonus.

-You can buy My First Bananagrams from Amazon for around £14.99.
+You can buy My First Bananagrams from Amazon (just click the photos below).
 I know I’ll be picking some up for birthday and Christmas gifts.

 Disclosure: I was My First Bananagrams for the purpose of review.
 All words and opinions are my own.